 - No exams – Unlike A Levels, there are zero exams involved in our Access to HE Nursing course.
 Instead, you will complete a series of online assignments

 - Complete within 1 year – You have two years to complete our Access to Higher Education Diploma in Nursing, but as you have the freedom to study at your own pace, you can complete it much faster!
 In fact, our learners on average take just 9-12 months to secure their qualification

 Although the overwhelming majority of universities will accept an Access diploma in nursing, some do not.
-So, if you have your heart set on a specific institute, then it’s best to check the entry requirements before enrolling on to the Access to HE Diploma.
+So, if you have your heart set on a specific institute, then it’s best to check the entry requirements before enrolling in the Access to HE Diploma.

-The next step in your academic journey is to study an undergraduate degree in nursing that is approved by the Nursing and Midwifery Council (NMC).
+The next step in your academic journey is to study for an undergraduate degree in nursing that is approved by the Nursing and Midwifery Council (NMC).
 There are various NHS nursing careers that you can pursue.
 The above qualifications are required regardless of the sector you progress into, but when it comes to degrees, there are differences.
 We have outlined below what degree path you can take depending on the type of Nurse you want to become:

 To become an Adult Nurse, you will need to complete an undergraduate degree programme that is accredited by the NMC.
 Usually, this course for Nurse hopefuls will take three years to complete full-time, but there could be options for part-time and blended courses.

 During your degree studies, there will be a mixture of academic learning and experience working directly with patients and families within various settings, including hospitals and patients’ homes.